Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Raiders stats and trends

-- In Las Vegas' six games this season, it has three wins against the spread.

-- This season, the Raiders are winless against the spread when entering a game as a favorite of 3 points or more.

-- Las Vegas has hit the over in 50% of its opportunities this year (three times over six games with a set point total).
+- Las Vegas has three wins against the spread in six games this year.

+- The Raiders have been favored by 3 points or more two times this season and have not covered the spread in any of them.

 - Las Vegas is 3-1 against the spread and 4-0 overall this season when the team scores more than 25.3 points.